 As for Thomas’s ‘79 letter to the Journal, I believe this was a clear-cut case of a nice guy throwing himself onto the proverbial grenade for his friend.
 Conway had been suffering for a long time under the burden of this and I think Thomas just wanted to help lift that burden from him by taking on the responsibility for the storyline himself.
 I do find it impossible to believe Thomas came up with the idea of killing Gwen and then gave it to Gerry to carry out, as this would run contrary to everything I ever read about Thomas and his tenure as editor-in-chief.

 By all accounts, Thomas was not a heavy-handed boss.
 Quite the opposite, in fact.
-As a writer himself, he was loathe to interfere in the work of other writers on his staff, just as a matter of principle (in much the same way Stan Lee didn’t want to impose his own will onto his writers).
+As a writer himself, he was loathe to interfere in the work of other writers on his staff, just as a matter of principle (in much the same way Stan Lee didn’t like to impose his own will onto his writers).
 It’s just not remotely believable to me that he would dictate such a major storyline to Conway like that.
-Also, at the time, Thomas was simply too busy running the whole operation to micromanage anyone else.
-Based on everything I’ve read, Marvel was a real house of chaos back then.
+Also, at the time, Thomas was simply too busy running the whole operation as editor to micromanage anyone else.

 Reality vs. Fiction